-The Group recorded a minimal income tax expense for the year ended 31 March 2023, as compared to income tax expenses of approximately HK\$1.6 million for the year ended 31 March 2022, as the Group recorded net loss for the year ended 31 March 2023 and thus has minimal income tax exposure.
+The Group's recorded a minimal income tax expense for the year ended 31 March 2024, as the Group recorded net loss for the year ended 31 March 2024 and thus has minimal income tax exposure.

-Net (Loss) Profit
+Net Loss

-The Group's net profit switched from approximately HK\$13.7 million for the year ended 31 March 2022 to net loss of approximately HK\$23.2 million for the year ended 31 March 2023.
-The decrease in net profit was mainly due to decrease in revenue and gross profit as mentioned above.
+The Group's net loss increased from approximately HK\$23.2 million for the year ended 31 March 2023 to approximately HK\$36.7 million for the year ended 31 March 2024.
+The increase in net loss was mainly due to decrease in revenue and gross profit as mentioned above.